 Gordon Pirie’s serious running career began when, as a 17-year-old, he witnessed Zatopek’s 1948 Olympic performances: “My imagination was set on fire and my consuming ambition was born.
 I instantly recognized him as the embodiment of an ideal for myself as he scorched through the 10,000 field.
 From that day he has never ceased to be my greatest inspiration and challenge and my firm friend.”
 (Pirie, Running Wild, p.16) Not endowed with great natural ability, Pirie achieved success through following Zatopek’s example: “He burst through a mental and physical barrier.
 He showed runners that what they had been content with up to then was nothing to what could be achieved.”
 (RW, p.16)

-Although Pirie came across to many people as having a one-tracked mind, he was well rounded and well-read.
+Although Pirie came across to many people as having no interest but running, he was in fact well rounded and well-read.
 Not fortunate enough to get to university, he harbored some class resentment towards Oxford runners like Bannister and Chataway.
-His father did not come from the upper classes and thus did not aim to get his son to university.
+His father came from a social class that at the time never considered a university education.
 But his father was a runner who covered ten miles a day, a considerable amount for those days.
 It was his father who started Pirie’s interest in running.

-Over the four years following his Zatopekian inspiration, while he worked as a bank clerk and did his two years’ National Service, Pirie gradually built up his training load to a level close to Zatopek’s.
+Over the four years following his seeing Zatopek at the Olympics, while he worked as a bank clerk and did his two years’ National Service, Pirie gradually built up his training load to a level close to Zatopek’s.
 But he hadn’t followed the Czech’s schedules: “I adopted his attitude and ideas, and satisfied myself that his method of long, hard and frequent training was right for me.”
-(RW, p.18) After four years of hard self-coached training, Pirie qualified for the Helsinki Olympics at 21.
+(RW, p.18) Such hard self-coached training, Pirie qualified for the Helsinki Olympics at 21.

 |Pirie leads Reiff and Mimoun.|